-‘Tis the season to give thanks.
-We’re used to expressing gratitude around a holiday meal, but many of us have probably never considered that fitness could help bring more gratitude into our lives.
+We’re used to expressing gratitude regularly, but many of us have probably never considered that fitness could help bring more gratitude into our lives.
 Research shows that acknowledging what you’re thankful for can lead to a happier, healthier life.
 Like gratitude, yoga makes you healthier, too.
 And the physical and mental awareness that comes from a regular practice can help you feel gratitude toward yourself, others and your body.
-These five poses will keep the feeling strong long after you’ve woken up from a Thanksgiving dinner coma.
+These five yoga poses will keep the feeling strong, even if you’re having a tough day.

 1. Cat/Cow Pose (Marjaryasana/Bitilasana)

 Like a cat’s first big morning stretch, moving through a few cat/cows can really wake the body up and help you tune in.
 That’s why it serves as such a good warm-up in yoga classes, says DailyBurn yoga expert Briohny Smyth.
 It’s a great move for first thing in the morning or for when you’ve been sitting too long.

 How to: Start on your hands and knees in a tabletop position, making sure your hands are aligned with your shoulders, your knees are in line with your hips, and your head is in a neutral position.
 Then, slowly lift your gaze, chest, and butt as you inhale (cow pose).
 On the exhale, round your back toward the ceiling while lowering your gaze (cat pose).
 “This is a great movement because it helps you get in touch with the body’s capability of moving and getting rid of the kinks,” says Smyth.
 And who wouldn’t be thankful for that?